Moody's warning fuels German resentment over euro bailouts

 Germany has been a bedrock of stability in the euro zone crisis with its bonds seen as a safe-haven from the region’s troubles and investors paying to lend money to Berlin at recent debt auctions.

-But Germany’s strength means it has the role of regional paymaster and taxpayers are fed up that their hard-earned cash is going to support neighbors whom they view as profligate.
+But Germany’s strength means it has the role of regional paymaster and taxpayers are fed up that their hard-earned cash is going to support neighbours whom they view as profligate.

 They oppose further bailouts and a poll for German TV released last month showed a hefty 83 percent said Greece should quit the euro zone if it failed to abide to the conditions of its aid package.